lingxiao-li/Bifrost/README.md

   year={2024}
 }
 ```
-You can contact me via email lxili@ie.cuhk.edu.hk if any questions.
+You can contact me via email lingxiaoli98@gmail.com if any questions.